withastro/astro/packages/integrations/netlify/README.md

 # @astrojs/netlify

-The Netlify adapter has a new home in the [Adapters repository](https://github.com/withastro/adapters/tree/main/packages/netlify).
+The Netlify adapter package has moved.
+Please see [the new repository for the Netlify adapter](https://github.com/withastro/adapters/tree/main/packages/netlify).